All the alternatives to wheat–lentil flour, almond flour, chickpea flour, buckwheat–are healthier and full of protein and fiber!

-I share with you a recipe that was inspired by a chat with my colleague from Maine.
-I was desperately craving a crêpe, but I had minimal ingredients on hand.
-Of course it had to be gluten-free and I also wanted to make a thicker, heartier crêpe that would fill me up and could also be used for sweet or savory dishes!
-Lucky for me, my colleague from Maine suggested I try making ployes, which are quite popular in Northern Maine and Canada and are usually made from buckwheat.
+I share with you a buckwheat crepe recipe that was inspired by a chat with a colleague from Maine.
+Desperately craving a crêpe and minimal ingredients on hand, my colleague suggested I try making ployes, which are popular in Northern Maine and Canada.
+These thick, pancake-like crepes are usually made from buckwheat.
 I had never heard of such a bread/pancake, so I decided to see what this gluten-free bread was all about.
-I began my mission for information: how to make the perfect, gluten-free, satiating crêpe that is versatile enough for sweet and savory dishes.
+Thus, began my mission for information: how to make the perfect, gluten-free, satiating crêpe that is versatile enough for sweet and savory dishes.

 What are Ployes?